 Complex, yet emotive, the DeWitt Academia Out of Time watch embodies the DeWitt Manufacture’s commitment to the pursuit of watchmaking excellence.

-On a shimmering, black galvanic dial, the meticulously polished rose gold appliqué numerals and open-worked hands mark the hours and minutes.
+On a blue lacquer dial of extraordinary depth and beauty, the meticulously polished rose gold appliqué numerals and open-worked hands mark the hours and minutes.
 But, taking up almost the entire lower dial, a pair of indications, one with a polished golden rim, the other surrounded with a precious fluted frame, immediately demand attention.

 The striking displays have a common purpose.
 They both indicate the passing seconds.
-However, thanks the ingenuity of De-Witt’s Master Watchmakers, they do so with extraordinary diversity.
+However, thanks the ingenuity of DeWitt’s Master Watchmakers, they do so with astounding diversity.

 At the 4 o’clock location, the dead beat display, which serves as both a regulator and an indicator of the seconds, has a hand which ticks, once per second with a noticeable and very precise pause between each.
 At the 7 o’clock position, DeWitt have endowed this watch with a patented “flying time” display, with a disc which whirrs, as if at random, but which also completes each rotation in one precise second.